 Three years after flooding, almost half (48 per cent) of respondents from flooded households experienced worry when it rained, compared to three percent of respondents from non-flooded households.

-Businesses and residents may already be noticing the effects of climate change on their recreational pursuits, cultural practices, and jobs.
+Businesses and residents may already be noticing the effects of climate change on recreational pursuits, cultural practices, and jobs.

 Cultural practices and traditional lifestyles are also at risk.
 Climate change could lead to widescale environmental change and affect species movement and behaviour.
 This has consequences for First Nations cultural practices influenced by traditional knowledge.
-Heritage assets are also vulnerable to wildfire and changes in weather patterns.
+Heritage assets are also vulnerable to wildfire and significant changes in weather patterns.

 Protecting Your Home